Afghan men don burqas, take to the streets for women's rights

 The men marched under a leaden sky, with the bright blue burqas falling over their heads down to muddy sneakers and boots.

-The demonstrators, associated with a group called Afghan Peace Volunteers, said they organised the march ahead of International Women's Day on March 8.
+The demonstrators, associated with a group called Afghan Peace Volunteers, said they organized the march ahead of International Women's Day on March 8.

 "Our authorities will be celebrating International Women's Day in big hotels, but we wanted to take it to the streets," said activist Basir, 29, who uses one name.